Sir-Goose/st10269378-matthew-allison-prog7311-poe-part-2/README.md

 - StephenWalther (2022).
 ASP.NET MVC Controller Overview (C#). [online] learn.microsoft.com.
 Available at: https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/controllers-and-routing/aspnet-mvc-controllers-overview-cs.
 - tdykstra (2024).
 Introduction to Razor Pages in ASP.NET Core. [online] Microsoft.com.
 Available at: https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio.
 - W3Schools (2019).
 HTML CSS. [online] W3schools.com.
 Available at: https://www.w3schools.com/html/html_css.asp.

+## AI Decleration

+AI tools were used to assist with completing the project.
+Code was not directly copy pasted but rather AI was used to inform on how to do specific things such as only displaying certain html elements on a razor page under certain conditions.

+Below are screenshots of chats with AI models.
+All AI usage was with GPT-4.1 and GPTImageGen